AFC-AI2C-Cohort-04/coleman-code/data_engineering/week_3/task_2.md

     INTO TABLE other_exchange_info
     FIELDS TERMINATED BY '|'
     ENCLOSED BY ''
-    LINES TERMINATED BY '\n'
+    LINES TERMINATED BY '\\\n'
     IGNORE 1 ROWS
     (act_symbol, security_name, exchange, cqs_symbol, etf, round_lot_size, test_issue, nasdaq_symbol)
     SET id=null;

--- delete 'Z' and 'V' from exchange column
+-- deletes all rows with 'Z' or 'V' in 'exchange' column from 'other_exchange_info' table DELETE FROM other_exchange_info WHERE exchange IN ('Z', 'V');" > QQ.sql
-DELETE FROM other_exchange_info
-  WHERE exchange IN ('Z', 'V');
 ```

 1b.   run QQ.sql